 Ready to learn more about each region?
 Choose one below!

-Welcome to the Tobu Region!
-The Tobu region is located in south eastern Gunma and borders Saitama, Tochigi and Ibaraki.
-This region includes Kiryu, Midori, Ota, Oura, Oizumi, Chiyoda, Tatebayashi, Meiwa and Itakura.
-The Tobu region offers a more countryside view of Gunma.
-While the Tobu region may lack a big city feel, there are plenty of things worth seeing and doing in this area.
+The Tōmō region is located in south eastern Gunma and borders Saitama, Tochigi and Ibaraki.
+It offers a more countryside view of Gunma and there are plenty of things to see and do in this area.

 In early August, Kiryu’s Yagibushi Festival is a must see.
 The city’s main street is packed with people of all ages dancing, eating, and drinking.
 You can also visit Gunma Insect World in Kiryu.